 But the Bride is not preparing!
 Instead, she is looking out the window, watching the door, watching the clock, watching the calendar, counting the days, and discussing these same details with friends.
-She has not realised that she is not yet ready!

 As Bride Candidates, we are all called to “Watch” for the Bridegroom.
 But let me tell you of a scenario I have been seeing over and over for the past few months.

 As the time draws near for the Bridegroom to arrive, the Bride has not made herself ready.
 She has not yet taken a shower, nor laundered or ironed her clothes, nor prepared her dress, nor laid out her wardrobe.
 She has also not prepared her wedding veil.